dotnetprofessional/LiveDoc/packages/livedoc-vscode/README.md

-# livedoc VS Code Extension
+# livedoc

 livedoc is a BBD/Gherkin implementation for Javascript.
-This extension provides formatting and snippets that make creating Gherkin tests easier.
+This extension provides formatting and snippets that make creating Gherkin tests with livedoc easier.

 * [Features](#features)